antonohlin/ttyper/README.md

 A CLI typing test inspired by [MonkeyType](https://monkeytype.com/), currently supports Linux and Mac.

 Release:
-Download Release 0.0.1 and chmod it to run.
-Does not support cli args.
+Download Release 0.0.2 and chmod it to run.
+If on mac run: 'xattr -r -d com.apple.quarantine {filename}' to trust it.

 Clone:
 Checkout main, and use ./run.sh -i to perform an initial build and set up a symlink that enables 'ttyper' as a global shorthand.